the-turing-way/the-turing-way/book/website/communication/citable/citable-cite.md

 Access conditions and procedures can be found at [URL to restricted access repository such as [EASY](https://easy.dans.knaw.nl/ui/home).]”

 **When code is shared:**
 Data and code to reproduce the results shown in the paper can be obtained from The Turing Way (2023) at Zenodo ([https://zenodo.org/doi/10.5281/zenodo.3233853](https://zenodo.org/doi/10.5281/zenodo.3233853)) and GitHub ([https://github.com/the-turing-way/the-turing-way](https://github.com/the-turing-way/the-turing-way)).
-We used R version 4.2.2 (R. Core Team, 2022) and the following R packages: ggplot2 ([Wickham 2016](https://cran.r-project.org/web/packages/ggplot2/citation.html)), another example (and citation).
+We used R version 4.2.2 {cite:ps}`R2021software` and the following R packages: ggplot2 ([Wickham 2016](https://cran.r-project.org/web/packages/ggplot2/citation.html)), another example (*and citation added to the references!*).

 **More Data Availability Statement examples:**